-If your iPhone SE freezes up, a force restart or hard reset should fix the issue.
+If your iPhone SE suddenly freezes, a force restart, or hard reset, should fix the issue.

 Occasionally your iPhone SE might lock up and stop responding to your swipes and touches.
 If this happens, try powering it off.
 If you’re unable to power the device off normally, you’ll need to force the iPhone SE to restart.

-Performing a force restart or hard reset is fairly straightforward and it only takes a few seconds to complete.
+Performing a force restart/hard reset is fairly straightforward and it only takes a few seconds to complete.
 In most cases, it will return your iPhone SE to a normal state.

 If you moved to the iPhone SE from a non-Apple device or if you haven’t had to force restart your device in awhile, you might not know how to do this.
 Here’s how to force restart or hard reset your frozen iPhone SE.